axelitus/php-flugit/README.md

-# PHPIt
+# FluGit

-PHPIt is a PHP package for using Git through a fluent interface.
+FluGit is a PHP package for using Git through a fluent interface.